django/asgiref/docs/extensions.rst

 its responses.
 This extension is not meant to be used in production, only for testing purposes, and ASGI servers should not implement it.

-The entity acting as ASGI server will provide ``http.response.debug`` in the extensions part of the scope::
+The ASGI context sent to the application will provide ``http.response.debug`` in the extensions part of the scope::

     "scope": {